nikkilocke/electricity/README.md

 Be aware that it is best to import about 1 month's data at a time, as the import seems to struggle with very large files.

+The program will also cope with data downloaded from Octopus Energy.
+If you have data in other formats that doesn't import, please raise an issue on github, and include the headings and a short selection of data from the import file.

 ## Adding tariff Scenarios

 - Click New Scenario